-The Muscular System is extremely important and in a practical sense, very useful in the primary function of movement.
+The Muscular System is extremely important and in a practical sense, a very useful system in the primary function of movement.

 It is controlled by several aspects including the Nervous System.

-But muscles can be moved voluntary (with thought) or involuntary (on own).
+Muscles themselves, depending on type and location, can be moved either voluntary (with thought) or involuntary (on own).

 – There are approximately 639 muscles in the human body